andredame/Alchemists-Problem/README.md

 ## Problem description

 In the algorithms and data structure course, we encountered an intriguing problem called the "Alchemist's challenge."
 There is an annual alchemist's convention where prizes are awarded for the best recipe to transform chemical elements into gold.
-Each recipe always starts with hydrogen and involves different amounts of elements to reach the final element: gold.
+Each recipe always starts with hydrogen and involves different amounts of elements to reach the final element: **gold**.
 The challenge is to develop an algorithm that determines the total amount of hydrongen needed to produce one unit of gold, based on the recipes provided by the Alchemists.
 Segue um exemplo simplificado de uma receita: